techemstudios/Code_Em_Fall_2017/README.md

 print(a+b)
 ```

 Look at the whole program.
-Can you find the statement three statements, expression, and two integers?
+Can you find the three statements, expression, and two integers?
 ```python
 a = 5
 b = 10